 The DSHS Division of Behavioral Health and Recovery (DBHR) provides funding and oversight for substance use treatment services to people enrolled in Medicaid.
 During 2013-2015, the agencies we fund served more than 83,000 youth and adults in Washington.

-How do I get state-funded substance use treatment services?
+How do I find state-funded (Medicaid) treatment for a substance use disorder?

-Starting April 1, please contact the Behavioral Health Organization in your area for a treatment provider.
+- Contact the Behavioral Health Organization in your area for a treatment provider

-- You can find information here about types of Medicaid-funded treatment, and who to call if you live in Clark or Skamania County, or you are American Indian or Alaska Native.
+- Click here for types of Medicaid-funded treatment,and who to call if you live in Clark or Skamania County, or you are American Indian or Alaska Native

-- To find out which services are provided through BHOs, see our Behavioral Health Benefits Book.
+- Find out which services are provided through BHOs in our Behavioral Health Benefits Book.

-- For 24-hour emotional support, and referrals to services anywhere in the state, call the Washington Recovery Help Line.
+- For 24-hour emotional support and referrals to treatment anywhere in our state, call the Washington Recovery Help Line

-- If you have private insurance, you may find a provider in our directory of certified treatment agencies.
+- You can also find a provider in our directory of certified treatment agencies

 Who has priority for state-funded treatment?